Rival banks applauded U.S. watchdog on 2016 Wells Fargo settlement: emails

 The bankers said at the time that while incentive programs differed, it was standard across the industry to incorporate customer feedback when considering employee rewards.

-Wells has since changed the way it measure sales performance.
+Wells has since changed the way it measures sales performance.

 A spokesman for the CFPB declined to comment.
-Wells Fargo did not immediately respond to a request for comment.

 Reporting by Michelle Price and Elizabeth Dilts; Editing by Dan Grebler